 Membership: Cassaundra said that she had met with Sarah Bello and did not feel she should address membership because Sarah was not able to attend today's meeting due to illness.

-Tonya updated the Panel as to the work of Transforming Systems Together (TST).
+Tonya updated the Panel as to the work that Transforming Systems Together (TST).
 TST picked Child Protection to focus on first.
 There will be reports from all 5 ad hoc work groups and these will be evaluated before making recommendations.
 All 5 reports contain recommendations for legislative action

-DHS Report: No report for this month.
+DHS Report: